OpenNTI/nti.docs.platform.enduser/userguide/Progress_Certs_Credit.rst

 .. image:: images/coursecert.png

-View all course certificates and a transcript of your credit by navigating to your profile.
+View all course certificates and your transcript by navigating to your profile.
 Click on your profile image in the upper right-hand corner and click "View Profile."

 Your **"Achievements" tab** displays all of your certificates and allow you to view, download, and/or print the course certificates.